Recursive marginal quantization of the Euler scheme of a diffusion process: Introduction

-To highlight the usefulness of our method, suppose for example that we aim to estimate the price of a Put option with a maturity $T$, strike $K$ and a present value $X_0$ in a local volatility model where the dynamics of the stock price process evolves following the stochastic differential equation (called Pseudo-CEV in \cite{LemPag}):
+To highlight the usefulness of our method, suppose for example that we want to price a Put option with a maturity $T$, a strike $K$ and a present value $X_0$ in a local volatility model where the dynamics of the stock price process evolves following the stochastic differential equation (called Pseudo-CEV in~\cite{LemPag}):